 So began a lifelong wellness journey that has not only transformed our own family’s health but our professional pursuits as well.
 Carlos and I are committed to helping others live healthier, more joyful lives by providing evidence-based, root cause medicine through our concierge functional medicine and primary care clinic, Companion Health, PLLC.

 We’ve been on this path for almost 15 years now, and we hope to shorten your learning curve by sharing the things we’ve learned along the way.
 Rather than throw your hands up in the air because of the flaws in our healthcare system or “bad” genes that you feel like you were blessed with, there’s lots you can do to live healthier, more joyful lives starting today.
 You don’t have to put up with feeling bad!
+YOU can take control of your health.

 Genetics load the gun, but lifestyle pulls the trigger

 You heard me right.
 Just because you’ve inherited some “bad” genes doesn’t automatically mean you’re doomed to poor health.
-Genetics is only part of the story.
+Genetics are only part of the story.
 Your lifestyle often determines which of your genes, good or bad, get expressed.
 And just because you are getting older doesn’t mean you have to put up with more joint pain, a slower metabolism, poor sleep and cognitive decline.
 That’s the message we’ve repeatedly heard ever since childhood, right?
 That it’s no fun to get older, or it’s “all downhill from now.”

 And although there are no silver bullets to looking and feeling your best, you can move through your 40’s, 50’s, 60’s, etc. feeling spry.
 BUT, you have to make your health a priority and put yourself in the driver’s seat.
 By taking small actions today, you can positively impact your healthspan, that is not just the number of years you live but the quality of the years you live.